tenzir/tenzir/web/docs/develop-vast/write-a-plugin.md

 and an [example `CMakeLists.txt` file for plugins](https://github.com/tenzir/vast/blob/master/examples/plugins/analyzer/CMakeLists.txt).

-We recommend calling the provided `VASTRegisterPlugin` CMake in your plugin's `CMakeLists.txt` file instead of handrolling your CMake build scaffolding code.
+We highly urge calling the provided `VASTRegisterPlugin` CMake in your plugin's `CMakeLists.txt` file instead of handrolling your CMake build scaffolding code.
 This ensures that your plugin always uses the recommended defaults.
 Non-static installations of VAST contain the `VASTRegisterPlugin.cmake` modules.